Bundled/ packaged apps for Linux

 The packaging system Ubuntu backs.
 Ubuntu explains snaps and how they are used by lots of linuces and this is convenient.
 They are involved in a complicated controversy which is about corporate control, and limitation of early-stage technology and PR gaffes.

 Snapcraft.io is the landing zone.
 Snaps (Snap apps) seem to be well-integrated into the desktop (the GNOME desktop at least) and low-fuss.
 They update themselves magically.
-Ubuntu have come under fire for snaps being opaque and easy to backdoor, requiring trust in the Ubuntu Czars to be the gatekeepers.
-That is, they are currently dubious for hardened oses, because while they provide sandboxing, it is leaky and comes at the price of accountability.
+Ubuntu has come under fire for snaps being opaque and easy to backdoor, requiring trust in the Ubuntu Czars to be the gatekeepers.
+That is, they are currently dubious for hardened OSes, because while they provide sandboxing, it is leaky and comes at the price of accountability.

 I needed some extra config to keep disk usage under control when trying snaps.
 Per default, it keeps many expired versions of every app lying around for no particular reason that I understand.